Otrex/treblle-sdk-ts/plugins/express/README.md

 const app = express();
 ```

-#### Set Up Treblle Configuration

-Create a configuration object that includes your Treblle API key and project ID.
+3. **Setting up the Treblle configuration:** Create a configuration object that includes your Treblle API key and project ID.
 You can store these sensitive values in a separate configuration file, like env.js.
 Ensure you have the required configurations in place before proceeding.

 ```ts
 import env from "path/to/env"; // Update the path